 When you are convicted of a felony crime, you are stripped of many rights.
 These rights include the right to vote, stand on a jury, and bear arms.
-Texas may be one of the biggest supporters of the Second Amendment, but they take a hard stance against convicted felons possessing guns and other weapons.
+Texas is one of the staunchest supporters of the Second Amendment, though Texas also takes a hard stance against convicted felons possessing guns and other weapons.

-The sooner you contact The Gonzalez Law Group, PLLC, the better.
+The sooner you contact our firm, the better.
 With over 70 years of collective experience, we know what it takes to win a case or have it thrown out.
 To schedule a time to speak with us, call (832) 530-4070 or submit your information in the online contact form.

-If you were convicted of a felony crime in Texas, you are not lawfully able to own or possess a firearm.
+If you were convicted of a felony crime in Texas, you may not own or possess a firearm.
 You can be charged under section 46.04 of the Texas Penal Code if found in possession of a gun in the following situations:

-- Following conviction and before the fifth anniversary of release from incarceration or release from probation, parole or mandatory supervision
+- Following conviction and before the fifth anniversary of the release from incarceration or release from probation, parole, or mandatory supervision

 - Possessing a weapon at any location other than your residence

-You can possess a weapon five years following your release from prison or completion of probation, but with certain restrictions.
+You can possess a weapon five years after you’ve been released from prison or completion of probation, but with certain restrictions.
 Texas law only allows convicted felons to possess weapons at their home.
 Being found in possession anywhere outside of a personal residence is a violation of the penal code.

 The offense that resulted in your felony conviction is required to meet certain criteria for you to be considered a felon under section 46.04 of the Texas Penal Code.
 These requirements include: